 - Conduct Before going into production, there will be a feedback session and a meeting.

 There are various tools available on the market for user acceptability testing, some of which are mentioned below for your convenience:

-- Watir: It is a toolkit used during user acceptability testing to automate browser-based tests.
-Ruby is the programming language that ruby and Internet Explorer employ for inter-process communication.
+- Watir is a toolkit used during user acceptability testing to automate browser-based tests.
+Ruby is the programming language ruby, and Internet Explorer employs for inter-process communication.

 UAT is often performed in the QA environment in conventional software development situations.
-If there is no staging or UAT environment, UAT is divided into Beta and Alpha testing, however, this is less significant when developing software for a service-based sector.
-When the consumer is more involved in the testing process, it makes more sense.
+UAT is divided into Beta and Alpha testing if there is no staging or UAT environment.
+However, this is less significant when developing software for a service-based sector.
+It makes more sense when the consumer is more involved in testing.

 The full form of UAT in software engineering is the User Acceptance Testing process.
 UAT is one of the numerous types of testing that have arisen in the previous twenty-five years.
 Instead of presuming, UAT allows the client to know "What to Expect" from the product.
 The advantage of UAT is that there will be no shocks when the product hits the market.